Xin Wan and Austin Adams 1

 - Lets the swap execute, and receives a fee in return for providing liquidity to the swap

 - Removes the liquidity and fees accrued immediately after the swap

 Simultaneously, the LP will complete a hedging transaction in a different liquidity venue to offset their inventory risk, earning the difference between the transaction fees associated with the hedge and the LP fee from the Uniswap pool.
 We will talk more about this hedging process later in this article.

 Here’s one example of JIT:

-Note that in the example above, all three transactions happened in the same block (Block 13733864), and they are all sequential.
+In the example above, all three transactions happened in the same block Block 13733864, and they are all sequential.
 The JIT liquidity provider bundled the three transactions and sent them through Flashbots.

 Since the size of the swap and the point-in-time liquidity distribution was known to the JIT LP before their transactions, they could have (and likely had) computed the exact fee earning and position change from the trade.